 How much coffee should you use?
-The answer to this question will vary depending upon whom you ask.
+The answer to this question will vary depending on whom you ask.
 The short answer is more than you would for regular brewed coffee.
 If you do not want to deal with math or scales, just double the amount of the coffee you normally use when making hot French Press coffee.
 If you want to jump into the math, read on, otherwise skip ahead to Step #2.

-In our French Press tutorial we use a 17 to 1 ratio.
+In our French Press tutorial, we use a 17 to 1 ratio.
 This means 17 parts water to 1 part coffee.
-For cold brew the advice is to use between 3 to 1 and 7 to 1.
+For cold brew, the advice is to use between 3 to 1 and 7 to 1.
 We found a 7 to 1 ratio was ideal for the French Press due to volume limitations.
 If you find 7 to 1 is not strong enough, I would extend the brew time by a few hours instead of adding more coffee.

 The sizes of French Press brewers is an interesting topic.
-There is the size on the box, how much liquid it holds filled to the very top and then the estimated coffee yield when you brew the coffee.
+There is the size listed on the box, how much liquid it holds filled to the very top, and then the estimated coffee yield when you brew the coffee.
 Seattle Coffee Gear did a comprehensive test of these numbers in the post Coffee Presses: Overall Volume vs. Actual Yield.
-What you notice when you scan this chart is that the actual yield of brewed coffee is always a few ounces less than the volume on the box.
+What you notice when you scan this chart is that the actual yield of brewed coffee is always a few ounces less than the volume listed on the box.
 The difference is the coffee grounds and the amount of water lost.

 The more coffee added to a French Press, the more space the coffee occupies and the more water is trapped in the grounds at the end of a brewing cycle.
 As it shows in the Seattle Coffee Gear article, when we use a regular hot French Press we can expect to lose a few ounces.
-For cold brew, we will lose more, so it is advised to use a large French Press for cold brew.
-Smaller French Presses might not be worth the hassle, because they yield so little.
+For cold brew, we will lose more, so it is advised to use a large French Press for making cold brew coffee.
+Smaller French Presses might not be worth the hassle because they yield so little.
 And unlike hot French Press, we aren’t ready to brew again in 4 minutes.
 We are waiting another 12 hours.

-We used the 34 ounce French Press from Procizion for these tests.
+We used the 34-ounce French Press from Procizion for these tests.
 For easy math, I’m going to round this to 1000 grams.
 I did three brew cycles each at a different strength ratio.
 My goal was to keep the brew weights close and not fill it to the very top.